eikek/keeper/README.md

 After this process, you can create bikes by configuring them using components from your inventory.
 The date you select for your new bike day specifies which components are available for configuration.
-Bike creation only selects components that have been added _before_.
+Bike creation only selects components that have been added before the creation date of your bike.
 Then you can do maintenances.
 A maintenance consists of possibly many "maintenance events" like changing tires, swapping a chain etc.

 A maintenance is added to a "maintenance log" that shows every modification and allows for some querying.
-You can select a date up to which the maintenance log is rendered, allowing to go back in time.
+You can select a date up to which the maintenance log is rendered, allowing to go back in time and see previous configurations of your bikes.

+Since keeper maintains a simple structure of the bike builds (a tire is mounted on a wheel, a brake on the fork etc), it can calculate travelled distances of sub-components.
+For example, if you change wheels, the tires and cassette will go with them automatically and distances will be tracked on those depending on where the wheel currently is.

 ## Tech Stack

-The core library only implements the FIT codec using the scodec library.
-The CLI application uses more libraries:

 - [Scala 3](https://scala-lang.org) all the way, [Scala.js](https://www.scala-js.org/) for the web frontend
 - based on [cats-effect](https://github.com/typelevel/cats-effect) and [fs2](https://github.com/typelevel/fs2)